-Community discussions need to be based on FPIC, Sabah, Malaysia Secrets of Success The project is called 'Strengthening the Resilience of Indigenous Peoples' Natural Resource Stewardship Systems in Sabah' and has three main aims.
-The first is to document and develop selfdetermined plans and priorities, which include participatory assessments and communications.
+Community discussions need to be based on FPIC, Sabah, Malaysia The project is called 'Strengthening the Resilience of Indigenous Peoples' Natural Resource Stewardship Systems in Sabah' and has three main aims.
+The first is to document and develop self-determined plans and priorities, which include participatory assessments and communications.
 The second is to adapt and apply good practices and lessons learned, including participation in regional and international networks and events.
 The third is to secure improved implementation and/or reforms of existing laws and policies, which includes strategic advocacy with select government agencies and Members of Parliament.

-The role of women and youth with respect to ownership and protecting their natural resources, Sabah, Malaysia
+The role of women and youth with respect to ownership and protecting their natural resources, Sabah, Malaysia What are the secrets of success?

-CCRI Training Toolkit

-What are the secrets of success?